zodb/relstorage/README.txt

   in-memory index of all objects, RelStorage starts quickly regardless of database size.
 * Supports undo, packing, and filesystem-based ZODB blobs.
+* Both history-preserving and history-free storage are available.
+* Capable of failover to replicated SQL databases.
 * Free, open source (ZPL 2.1)